A Labyrinth Pattern from the Bronze Age

 The Trojaborg is also called the Cretan type; because the same pattern has been found on coinage from the island of Crete dated around 500 to 100 BC.

-The oldest securely datable labyrinth symbol so far discovered is inscribed on a clay tablet, found in the ruins of the Mycenaean palace at Pylos in southern Greece, around 1200 BC, in the Bronze Age.
+The oldest securely datable labyrinth symbol so far discovered is inscribed on a clay tablet.
+It was found in the ruins of the Mycenaean palace at Pylos in southern Greece, around 1200 BC, in the Bronze Age.
 On the other side of the clay tablet was a datable text.

-The stone-lined Trojaborg labyrinths are only found in Northern Europe, mainly in Scandinavia, which is called the classical area for stone-lined Trojaborg labyrinths.
+The stone-lined Trojaborg labyrinths are only found in Northern Europe, and mainly in Scandinavia.
+That’s why Scandinavia is called the classical area for stone-lined Trojaborg labyrinths.
 However, labyrinths were indeed known in Classical Greece: from rock carvings, and in the Greek myths and legends.

 The Magic Trojaborg Labyrinth

 Most of the Trojaborg labyrinths in the Nordic countries are not older than 900 years, and have thus been built in Christian times.
 However, the stories about their purpose and uses are connected with old pagan faith.

 Especially people who were particularly exposed to the hazards of nature seemed to have continued to practise their old faith in the labyrinths.
 In many areas in Finland and Sweden, labyrinths were built and used by people who believed these twisting and winding paths would help them to overcome different difficulties.
 At several places, these pagan customs have survived into our own century.